nagi49000/nifi-randomuser-pipeline/README.md

 - neo4j - stock instance used as the destination for ETL pipeline
 - nipyapi-demo - small python container that sets up ETL pipeline.
 The pipeline is entirely defined by the code in nipyapi-demo, which uses the nifi api to set up the pipeline from scratch (and so represents the pipeline as infrastructure-as-code)

+The nifi services do tend to create a lot of volumes, and use up substantial CPU when running a full pipeline, so keep an eye on your resources and heat.

 ### Pipeline details

 The raw data comes in from an [api](https://randomuser.me/api/).
 Each call to the API returns a [json](docs/randomuser-example.json).